Keeping your vascular system in shape

 • As blood travels throughout the body, it delivers nutrients everywhere via increasingly smaller blood vessels.

 • Then the process reverses itself, and blood begins to travel back toward the right side of your heart through your veins.
-And the journey begins again as blood departs from the left side of the heart.
+And the journey starts again as blood departs from the left side of the heart.

-Arterial vascular disease
+Understanding arterial vascular disease

-"Symptoms of what we call arterial vascular disease can include pain in the extremities, skin changes or even muscle paralysis in extreme cases," Dr. Aldailami said.
+Sometimes, problems can develop that require evaluation by a doctor.
+"Symptoms of what we call arterial vascular disease can include pain in the extremities, skin changes or even muscle paralysis in extreme cases," Dr. Aldailami says.

 Plaque build-up can weaken the wall of the arteries and cause the wall to expand and form an aneurysm, a balloon-like swelling on a vessel.
-"An aneurysm could potentially rupture and result in serious, or even fatal, bleeding," Dr. Aldailami said.
+"An aneurysm could potentially rupture and result in serious, or even fatal, bleeding," Dr. Aldailami says.

 How to protect your vascular health